tombusby/tombusby.github.io/_posts/2016-05-27-letsecnrypt-nginx-reverse-proxy-no-downtime.md

 ...or can we.

 This is one of the ways in which nginx is really very cool.
 It's possible for us to configure a separate web-root in our `/etc/nginx/sites-available/rancher` file.
-When a request is made, nginx firstly checks to see if that path exists as a static file in the web-root directory we specified.
-If it exists, nginx acts like a regular web server and serves it.
-If that path doesn't exist in the web-root then the entire request is proxied over to rancher as normal.
+When Let's Encrypt make the request, it expects to find the proof file located within the `/.well-known` subdirectory of the web-root.
+This is a relatively new [IETF standard](https://tools.ietf.org/html/rfc5785) to prevent things like favicon.ico and other things cluttering the web-root.

+As such we can recognise paths beginning with `/.well-known` as SSL proof requests and serve it up correctly.
+A previous version of this blog post used a solution that required checking the file system to see if the path existed for every request.
+If no file was found in the web-root it was proxied.
+This avoids that overhead: we only do web-root file system checks for requests beginning with `/.well-known`.

 Firstly let's create the webroot (I'm assuming you're still root here):

 {% highlight shell %}
-mkdir -p /var/www/rancher-certbot-webroot
+mkdir -p /var/www/ssl-proof/rancher/.well-known
 # Create file we'll use later to test
-echo "nginx is awesome!" > /var/www/rancher-certbot-webroot/test.html
+echo "nginx is awesome!" > /var/www/ssl-proof/rancher/.well-known/test.html
-# Set the ownership of the directory to be the user you'll run certbot as
-chown -R ubuntu:ubuntu /var/www/rancher-certbot-webroot
 {% endhighlight %}

 Next, we need to modify our nginx config: